 Amylin is a hormone that is secreted along with insulin in response to food intake.
 In people with type 1 diabetes and people with type 2 diabetes who require insulin, both insulin and amylin is reduced due to the beta cells in the pancreas not working as they should.

 The first non-insulin injectable drug for diabetes was approved by the FDA in 2005 — this drug was pramlintide (brand name Symlin), a synthetic form of amylin.

-Who it’s for: Pramlintide is only used in people with diabetes who take insulin.
-People with Type 2 diabetes can take this medication if they also take mealtime, or fast-acting, insulin.
+Pramlintide is only used in people with diabetes who take insulin.
+People with type 2 diabetes can take this medication if they also take mealtime, or fast-acting, insulin.

-Side effects: The main side effect of pramlintide is nausea, and this is why the dose is started low.
+The main side effect of pramlintide is nausea, and this is why the dose is started low.
 Low blood sugar is another side effect, as it’s taken with insulin.
-Other side effects may include loss of appetite, fatigue, headache, and weight loss.
+Other side effects may include loss of appetite, fatigue, headache and weight loss.

 GLP-1 receptor agonists

 The other class of non-insulin injectables that is more widely used than the amylin analog is known as GLP-1 receptor agonists.
 The action of these drugs is based on incretins, which are gut hormones that work to increase insulin secretion in response to eating.
 Incretin hormones work in several ways: they increase satiety (feelings of fullness), slow stomach emptying, increase insulin release, and decrease glucagon release.
 Synthetic versions of these hormones are now available: The first drug in this class to be approved, in 2005, is exenatide.